aravind-sadharani/chandraveena/src/pages/about.md

 published: true
 search: true
 image: "../../images/IMG_7198.JPG"
-description: "Hello, I am Balachander, a Chandraveena artist performing Indian Classical Music.
+description: "Hello, I am Balachander, a Chandraveena artist performing Indian Music.
 Before I reached this stage, much has happened, and this is the story of my Musical Journey.
 Read on to find out!"
 ---

 ![Image](IMG_7198.JPG)

 <br>

-Hello, I am Balachander, a Chandraveena artist performing Indian Classical Music.
+Hello, I am Balachander, a Chandraveena artist performing Indian Music.
 Before I reached this stage, much has happened, and this is the story of my Musical Journey.

 ## Early Days and Music Training

 I was born into a family of academicians and music lovers.
 Even though my parents were not trained musicians, there was always music playing at home.
 This marked my formative years.
-I received early training in Carnatic Music, the Indian Classical Music of the South.
-Growing up, my initial training along with exposure to traditional folk music, temple chants and North Indian Classical Music, helped me develop a broader perspective on Indian culture.
+I received early training in Carnatic Music, the Indian Music of the South.
+Growing up, my initial training along with exposure to traditional folk music, temple chants and North Indian Music, helped me develop a broader perspective on Indian culture.

 My formal training in Music was in Sarod, under Pandit Pradeep Barot.
 Along the way, I met the legendary Rudra Veena maestro, Ustad Zia Mohiuddin Dagar.
 His artistry and approach to music, inspired me to go deeper into music.
 After his early demise in 1990, I undertook rigorous training in music, under the renowned Dhrupad vocalist, Ustad Zia Fariduddin Dagar who continued to mentor and teach me, till his demise in 2013.